-'A lack of digital connectivity has a detrimental effect on business operations, productivity and output and hence competitiveness in the global marketplace.
-Securing digital connectivity is thus critical to the UK's long-term prosperity.
+'A lack of digital connectivity has a detrimental effect on business operations, productivity and output and hence competitiveness in the global market place.
+Securing digital connectivity is thus critical to the UK's long term prosperity.
 A key challenge for the digital sector is a persistent digital divide between those who have access to the latest technologies and those who do not, with resulting social and economic exclusion, particularly as dependence on e-services and digital communications increases'.

 The Assessment goes on to note that 'Universal digital connectivity would serve as an equaliser of economic opportunity in that it enables participation in a modern digital economy'.
 Therefore, this Needs Assessment further explains the consequences of a lack of coverage and the effects this has on social and economic prosperity.
-This clearly highlights the importance of improving high quality 3G and 4G coverage to this area of Uxbridge and the wider area of Greater London.
+This clearly highlights the importance of improving high quality 3G and 4G coverage to this area of West Drayton where the social and economic benefits outweigh the environmental considerations.